 The 1990 penny coin value varies dramatically based on mint mark and type.
 Most 1990 pennies without mint marks are common Philadelphia business strikes worth only face value, or a few dollars in uncirculated condition.
 However, the rare 1990 “No S” proof penny is exceptionally valuable, worth thousands of dollars, with high-grade examples selling for over $6,000.
 This rare error coin originates from proof sets and features a distinctive mirror-like, highly polished finish.
 The 1990-D (Denver) and 1990-S (San Francisco) pennies follow similar valuation patterns—common circulated coins are worth face value, while proof versions and error coins command premium prices among collectors.

-1990 Penny Coin Value Errors List: How D, S and No Mint Mark Pennies Are Worth Thousands of Dollars
+- 1990 Penny Coin Value Errors List How D S And No Mint Mark Pennies Are Worth Thousands Of Dollars

 Is a 1990 penny with no mint mark worth anything?